ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 	2. Updating phase
 	3. Unmounting phase

-	1. Mounting phase : In Mounting phase, when component is created and added to the DOM there are 4 methods
+	1. Mounting phase : In Mounting phase, when component is crea+ted and added to the DOM there are 4 methods
 		1. constructor
 		2. getDerivedStateFromProps